What is Test Observability?

 What problems does Test Observability solve?

-Test Observability attempts to find answers to the following questions faced by SDETs worldwide:
+Test Observability answers the following questions faced by SDETs worldwide:

 - Among the tests that failed, what are the genuine failures and what is just noise?